DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Cleartext DNS response payloads are not prefixed by their length before encryption, even when the DNSCrypt packet is sent over TCP.

 Unlike UDP responses, TCP responses MUST be sent unmodified even if their encrypted length exceeds the encrypted query length.

+The complete encrypted response MUST nevertheless be smaller than 4096 bytes, because deployed clients reject larger DNSCrypt packets; a resolver whose DNS response would exceed this limit truncates it and sets the TC flag before padding and encryption.

 The query and response processing rules described above depend on the certificate information obtained during session establishment.